detronetdip/python-cli-todo-program/README.md

 # python-cli-todo-program
 A PYTHON CLI PROGRAM TO MANAGE TO-DO
 A simple python program to manage todo list
-To use this first clone this repository
+To use this first clone this repository.

-To clone this repository type
+To clone this repository first go to the directory where you want to clone amd  type
 ```bash
 git clone https://github.com/dazal-32/python-cli-todo-program.git
 ```